metrorailings/OwlBlog/content/posts/2022-week-8-insights.md

 ## Bengals @ Browns

 Jacoby Brissett is average at best.
 Foolish decisions, bad throws, etc. But he does have some innate toughness to him.

+The inferiority complex is real here.
+Never doubt it.